 The Maruti Ciaz and Ertiga SHVS (Smart Hybrid Vehicle by Suzuki) diesel variants have gained good response from the customers.
 Maruti Suzuki introduced India’s first Smart Hybrid Vehicle, Ciaz SHVS on Sept 1, 2015.
 It subsequently introduced the technology in Ertiga Diesel in Oct 2015.

 The Ciaz and Ertiga have a monthly sales average of around 5,000 and 6,000 units respectively of which more than 50% is accounted for by the mild hybrid variants.
 In a statement released by the company today, it was revealed that the total sales till date of SHVS vehicles has crossed the 1 lakh mark.Maruti Ertiga received the 1.3-litre DDiS SHVS diesel powertrain as a part of the facelift.

 The SHVS comprises an Integrated Starter Generator (ISG), heavy duty battery, brake energy regeneration and idle start-stop.
 The ISG is capable of providing torque assistance to the 90 PS 1.3-litre diesel engine under acceleration.
 It also generates electricity from the lost kinetic energy during deceleration.
 The technology offers noticeable improvement in fuel economy.

-Incentives like central government’s FAME (Faster Adoption and Manufacturing of hybrid and Electric vehicles) subsidy and Delhi government’s reduced tax of 5% (from 12.5%) for electric and hybrid vehicles are expected to boost the sales of Maruti’s SHVS models.
+Incentives like central government’s FAME (Faster Adoption and Manufacturing of hybrid and Electric vehicles) subsidy and Delhi government’s reduced tax of 5% (from 12.5%) for electric and hybrid vehicles are expected to boost the sales of Maruti’s SHVS models even further.